Mostafa1Jamal1/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile >  is an executable file that move the file betty from /tmp/ to /tmp/my_first_directory.

 8-firstdelete >  is an executable file that Delete the file betty.

+9-firstdirdeletion >  is an executable file that Delete the directory my_first_directory that is in the /tmp directory.